 Trade receivable that are overdue on the balance sheet but have not yet been recognized by the Company as a loss allowance, in the opinion of the Company's management, can be recovered due to the fact that there has been no material change in their credit quality and due to an aging analysis, historical experience, and the degree of customer risk.

-As of December 31, 2020 and 2019, the Company did not provide any notes and trade receivables as collaterals for its loans.
+As of December 31, 2021 and 2020, the Company did not provide any above financial asset as collaterals for its loans.

-(d) Other receivables (including related parties)
+(d) Other receivables